boomer199/PokemonGreenAndGOld/README.md

 05.18.2022

-Everett Villiger, Benjamin Wang, Maximilian Calcoen
+Everett V, Benjamin W, Maximilian C

 Algorithms and the Internet 2022